chandlerbing65nm/FakeImageDetection/README.md

 ### Description

-This script `(train.py)` is designed for distributed training and evaluation of various Deep Learning models including ResNet variants.
+This script `(train.py)` is designed for distributed training and evaluation of models.
 The script is highly configurable through command-line arguments and provides advanced features such as `WandB` integration, early stopping, and various masking options for data augmentation.

 ### Basic Command